Nakishev/MarkaStandards/README.md

 - **Granular Authorization**:
   - Follow the principle of least privilege (PoLP) by granting users only the minimum permissions needed for their roles.
   - Use role-based access control (RBAC) to manage and audit user permissions effectively.
+- Self-hosted identity provider: When self-hosting is required and reasonable for the project, use Keycloak as the primary choice for production-grade authentication and authorization.

 #### Monitoring and Auditing